signalfx/splunk-otel-ios/docs/faq.md

 ### What should I do if Xcode fails to resolve package dependencies?

-If you use any of the [dependencies](../dependencies.txt) that Splunk Rum uses you will need to see if the versions can be resolved to their versioning rules.
+If you use any of the [dependencies](../dependencies.txt) that Splunk RUM uses you will need to see if the versions can be resolved to their versioning rules.

 Sometimes though, Xcode might fail to fetch a particular dependency and then present a dialog that it failed to resolve.
 If you see no potential versioning rule issue, it is best to just try adding the package again.
 Perhaps after closing and reopening Xcode.